STMicro sees gloomy Q4 after weak results

-PARIS European chip maker STMicroelectronics posted weak third-quarter results and predicted a further slowdown in the fourth quarter as macroeconomic gloom drags on the technology sector, sending its shares down 7 percent.
+PARIS, OCT 25 - Shares in European chip maker STMicroelectronics (STM.PA) fell as much as 7.7 percent on Tuesday after it posted weak third-quarter results and predicted a further slowdown in the fourth quarter as macroeconomic gloom drags on the technology sector.

 The more tempered tone for chip makers comes amid growing concern about another economic slowdown and high unemployment persisting in much of Europe and the United States.